 This Proxy Statement contains forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Exchange Act.
 The forward-looking statements in this Proxy Statement do not constitute guarantees of future performance.
-Investors are cautioned that statements in this Proxy Statement, which are not strictly historical statements, constitute forward-looking statements.
-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "goal," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," "potential," and similar expressions intended to identify forward-looking statements.
-Such forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materiality from those anticipated by the forward-looking statements, including the risks detailed in the Company's Annual Report on Form 10-K and other filings with the SEC.
+Investors are cautioned that statements in this Proxy Statement, which are not strictly historical statements, constitute forward-looking statements, including, without limitation, statements regarding Cerence's future performance, operating results and financial condition, strategic and operating plans, innovation and new product offerings, growth opportunities, market trends, and management's future expectations, beliefs, goals, plans or prospects.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "goal," "target", "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," "potential," and similar expressions intended to identify forward-looking statements.
+Such forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materiality from those anticipated by the forward-looking statements, including the risks detailed in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2022 and other filings with the SEC.
 The Company assumes no obligation to update any forward-looking information contained in this Proxy Statement.